minvws/nl-covid19-coronacheck-website/en/guidepost.md

 Were you tested less than 365 days ago?
 Then there may be an error in the test data.
 If you have been tested at the GGD, you can call their back office on {{ site.data.links.phone-ggd[page.lang] }} to have the data corrected.
 If you have been tested at another test provider, please go to {{ site.data.links.herstelbewijs-elders[page.lang] }} and fill in the form.

 Does that take too long?
 Then you can always book a free test appointment so that you can make a test certificate.
 For example, if you are going to visit an event within a few days.
 Make your appointment through {{ site.data.links.testen-voor-toegang[page.lang] }}.

+Did you add a paper recovery certificate with a validity of 180 days?
+In many cases, you can retrieve your recovery certificate, with a validity of 365 days, by logging in using DigiD.
+You can also request your new recovery certificate instead.
 </div>
 {% endcapture %}